Canadian Students at UWS

 3. Passing national and provincial board examinations

-The UWS doctor of chiropractic program is designed to offer students education sufficient for licensure in all U.S. states, Canadian provinces and other foreign jurisdictions.
-Our graduates practice successfully across the country and internationally.
+The UWS doctor of chiropractic and doctor of naturopathic programs are designed to offer students education sufficient for licensure in all U.S. states, Canadian provinces and other foreign jurisdictions.

 Here are a few websites you may find insightful regarding licensure and chiropractic in general: